 - 1. D.R.
 Coughanowr and S. E. LeBlanc, 'Process Systems Analysis and Control', Mc.GrawHill, III Edition, 2009. - 2.
 D. E. Seborg, T. F. Edger, D. A. Millichamp and F.J.
 Doyle III, 'Process Dynamics and Control', Wiley, III Edition, 2013. - 3.
 C.A.Smith and A.B.Corripio, 'Principle and Practice of Automatic Process Control', John Wiley and Sons, 1985. - 4.
 W.L.Luyben, 'Process Modelling Simulation and Control for Chemical Engineers', McGrawHill, II Edition, 1990. - 5.
-G. Stephanopoulous, 'Chemical Process Control Theory and Practice', Prentice Hall ofIndia Ltd., 1984
+G. Stephanopoulous, 'Chemical Process Control Theory and Practice', Prentice Hall

-- CO1 construct a model of the chemical processes and other elements used in feedback control systems from first principles leading to the development of transfer function models - CO2 compute the response of the developed transfer function for various forcing functions providing an understanding of the transient response of the system - CO3 derive transfer function models of controllers and compute the transient response under closed loop conditions. - co4 evaluate the stability of the control system given a mathematical model of a control system including its components. - CO5 design a control system for robust performance using frequency response methods.
+CO1 construct a model of the chemical processes and other elements used in feedback control systems from first principles leading to the development of transfer function models CO2 compute the response of the developed transfer function for various forcing functions providing an understanding of the transient response of the system CO3 derive transfer function models of controllers and compute the transient response under closed loop conditions.
+CO4 evaluate the stability of the control system given a mathematical model of a control